-You may resume your normal diet and activities.
+You may go back to your normal diet and activities.

-If growths, or polyps, are found during the procedure, a biopsy (removal of tissue) of the polyp, or polyps, may be taken, or you may be advised to have a complete colon exam, by colonoscopy with polyp removal.
+If the doctor found any growths, or polyps, during the procedure, you may get a biopsy (removal of tissue) of the polyp or polyps.
+Or your doctor may recommend that you get a complete colon exam, by colonoscopy with polyp removal.

 You may feel some cramping or feel like you're having gas, but this usually passes quickly.